National Association for the over 40 year old racing cyclist

 What kind of bike do I need?

+You don't need a time trial specific bike to enter time trials.
 You can do a time-trial on any type of bike as long as it is in good working order and it is road-worthy.
-Road bikes and TT-specific bikes are designed to go faster than hybrids and MTBs but it is perfectly acceptable to take part on any bike.
+Road bikes are becoming ever more common in time trials.
+There are CTT regulations as to what counts as a road bike in events to distinguish them from TT bikes.
+There is a helpful note in the Documents section of the CTT website here (Road Bike Launch 2023) which explains the entry arrangements for road bikes.
 Don't be put off because you think your bike might not be fast enough as it does not make any difference to anyone else what type of bike you ride.

 Do I need any other special equipment?

 No, a straightforward bike is all that is needed to join in and take part.
-People who regularly do time-trials often buy tri-bars to bolt on to their handlebars to get an ‘aero’ position, but these are not by any means a requirement.
+People can buy tri-bars to bolt on to their handlebars to convert a road bike to a more ‘aero’ TT bike, but this is just an option to help keep costs down.

 How fit do I need to be?